 - Provide assistance in negotiating terms of an award

-- Maintain contact with foundations, both during and after the grant-making cycle, and keep administrators and faculty informed about new developments regarding proposals
+- Maintain contact with foundations, both during and after the grant-making cycle

 For other non-priority projects, Foundation Relations staff can provide various forms of assistance on a case by case basis.

 If you would like more information about the foundation fundraising process, we suggest that you first contact your SDO to discuss your project before contacting one of the Foundation Relations staff to schedule an appointment.